affinitydb/doc/interface [cplusplus].md

 An essential part of the C++ interface is to give access to [pathSQL](./terminology.md#pathsql) and [protocol-buffers](./terminology.md#protocol-buffer).
-These two entry points are self-sufficient, and enable the writing of "normal" database client code.
+These two entry points are self-sufficient (they make it possible to write a full server in very few lines of code, for example).

-However, the bulk of the C++ interface contains elements (such as [PIN creation](#isession::createpin-isession::createuncommittedpin) and [modification](#ipin) methods, [expression building](#isession::createstmt-isession::expr) methods etc.) that overlap with the functionality exposed via pathSQL and protocol-buffers.
-As a rule of thumb, all these elements should be avoided unless necessary (being in C++, and being inseparable from the kernel itself, they'd make the client code inseparable from the kernel, which is undesirable for normal database client code).
+However, the bulk of the C++ interface contains elements (such as [PIN creation](#isession::createpin-isession::createpinandcommit) and [modification](#ipin) methods, [expression building](#isession::createstmt-isession::expr) methods etc.) that overlap with the functionality exposed via pathSQL and protocol-buffers.
+As a rule of thumb, all these elements should be avoided unless necessary (being in C++, and being inseparable from the kernel itself, they'd make the client code inseparable from the kernel, which may or may not be desirable depending on the context).
 Even an embedding process such as the [server](./terminology.md#server) only uses a tiny fraction of the C++ interface (all in storecmd.cpp).
 A justification for using more of the C++ interface could be, for example,